-No student may register for any term unless the student is making satisfactory progress toward the degree and has been cleared by the Office of Student Financial Services to register.
-In compliance with Connecticut state law, no student will be allowed to register unless satisfactory evidence of immunity to measles and rubella has been presented to Yale Health (see Required Immunizations under Health Services in the chapter Yale University Resources and Services).
+Students may register for any term on the condition that they are making satisfactory progress toward the degree and have been cleared by the Office of Student Accounts to register.
+Students who are not compliant with Yale’s vaccination requirements will not be allowed to register; see Required Immunizations under Health Services in the chapter Yale University Resources and Services.

 It is the student’s responsibility to maintain an accurate course schedule in the Office of Academic Administration.
 Any change (drop or add) to the schedule agreed upon at registration should be reported immediately.
 No adding of courses will be permitted after the first two weeks of any term.
-A student may, with the consent of the director of academic administration, drop a course until midterm.
-At this time, courses are permanently entered onto the transcript.
-From midterm until the last day of classes in each term, a student may withdraw from a course with the permission of the instructor of the course and the director of academic administration.
+A student may, with the consent of the registrar, drop a course until midterm, after which point courses are permanently entered onto the transcript.
+From midterm until the last day of classes in each term, a student may withdraw from a course with the permission of the instructor of the course and either the registrar or the assistant dean for academic affairs.
 At the time the student withdraws, the notation of W (Withdrew) will be entered onto the transcript.
-Course withdrawal forms may be obtained in the Office of Academic Administration.
 Between the end of classes in each term and the beginning of the examination period, no student will be permitted to withdraw from any course.
 If the instructor of a course reports to the registrar that a student has not successfully completed a course from which the student has not formally withdrawn, a grade of F will be recorded in that course.

 All graduate-level courses within the School of Art are graded Pass (P) or Fail (F).
 Credit will be given for any passing grade received for a Yale College course (A–D), Graduate School course (H, HP, P), or other professional school course at Yale.
 No credit will be given for a grade of F or an incomplete.
-Arrangements to finish incompletes are to be determined between the student and the instructor.
+Arrangements to finish incompletes are to be determined between the student and the instructor, and the registrar should be made aware of the date to which the time to complete and submit coursework deliverables has been extended.
 Any incomplete that is not made up by registration in the next consecutive term will be recorded as an F on the transcript.
 Academic courses may also be elected under a Pass/Fail option whereby the registrar will interpret letter grades from them onto the transcript as Pass or Fail.

-Within one week following registration in any given term, students will be issued a copy of their course schedule that lists the courses for which they have registered.
-At the end of the academic year, each student will be issued a copy of the student’s transcript indicating grades earned, which will serve as a progress report.
-Prior to issuance of this progress report, grades earned in the fall term will be available on request.
+Within one week following registration in any given term, students will find their course schedule that lists the courses for which they have registered in the Student Information System (SIS).
+At the end of the academic term, students are issued a web transcript indicating grades earned, which will serve as a progress report.
+Official academic transcripts are available by written request to the registrar.

 Student Conduct and Attendance

-Students are required to conform to the regulations established by the School of Art.
+Students are required to follow all policies and regulations established by the School of Art.
 The School of Art Handbook contains the School’s Academic Rules and Regulations.
 It is expected that students will attend all classes regularly.
 In any course, more than two unexcused absences may result in a failing grade.

 The M.F.A. degree is awarded by the University on the recommendation of the faculty of the School of Art.
-Each department in the School holds its own reviews of students’ work at regular intervals.
-At the end of each review, faculty may require a student to take a particular course or participate in a tutorial.
+Each department in the School facilitates official reviews of students’ work at regular intervals.
+At the end of each periodic review, faculty may require a student to take a particular course or participate in a tutorial.
 This requirement supersedes the normal choice of electives.
-Students are considered to be in “Good Academic Standing” so long as they maintain a grade level of Pass in all courses and studio work.
-No student can progress to a subsequent term with a failing grade in the student’s major field of study.
+Students are considered to be in "good academic standing" as long as they maintain a grade level of Pass in all courses and studio work.
+No student can progress to a subsequent term with a failing grade in the student’s core requirements within the area of study.
 Students are expected to attend and participate in all courses taken for credit in order to receive passing grades.
-If the work under review is not considered by the faculty to be satisfactory and deserving of credit toward the degree, the student will receive an academic warning.
-Students who have received such a warning during or at the end of any term will have to demonstrate a satisfactory level of quality and effort in their work by the next review period.
-If they fail to do this, they may not be invited back to complete the program or may be asked to take a leave of absence.
+If the work under review is not considered by the faculty to be satisfactory and deserving of credit toward the degree, a letter of academic warning will be issued.
+Students who have been placed on academic warning during or at the end of any term will have to demonstrate a satisfactory level of quality and effort in their work by the next review period.
+If they fail to do this, they may not be advanced to the next level of program completion or may be asked to take a leave of absence.
 Disciplinary dismissal may take place at any time during the year for any student in the School.
 Exceptions to the regulations of the M.F.A. degree can be made only on the recommendation of the Academic Subcommittee, to which all applications on these matters must be addressed.

 Financial Aid and Satisfactory Academic Progress